-It has long been known that cells cultured in two dimensions (2D) are not representative of the in vivo situation as a result of their growth being restricted to a flat surface.
-This minimises cell-cell and cell-matrix interactions, causing the distinctive phenotype to be lost and the cells to react differently to external cues, yet 2D cell culture remains one of the mainstays of research programmes worldwide.
-Numerous failures in translating effective therapies from cell models into humans can partly be attributed to a reliance on 2D cell culture, and have driven the development of more physiologically relevant human models.
-With the establishment of three-dimensional (3D) cell culture methods during the past few decades significant advancement of a wide range of therapeutic strategies has been afforded; a key breakthrough within this field has been the development of organoid technology.
+It has long been known that cells cultured in two dimensions (2D) are not representative of the in vivo situation due to their growth being restricted to a flat surface.
+Furthermore, 2D structure minimises cell-cell and cell-matrix interactions.
+This cause the distinctive phenotype to be lost and the cells to react differently to external cues.
+However, 2D cell culture remains one of the mainstays of research programmes worldwide.
+Because numerous failures in translating effective therapies from cell models into humans can partly be attributed to a reliance on 2D cell culture, a more physiologically relevant human models is developed.
+This leads to the establishment of three-dimensional (3D) cell culture methods during the past few decades.
+This 3D cell culture, have afforded significant advancement of a wide range of therapeutic strategies and a key breakthrough within this field has been the development of organoid technology.

 Patient-derived organoids hold huge potential for increasing our understanding of various disease states and predicting treatment response.
 They also open up many possibilities for personalised medicine.
 For example, transcriptional and proteomic analyses performed on organoid models derived from normal and neoplastic pancreas tissues have been used to identify key genes associated with progression of pancreatic cancer1, while our understanding of the neurobiology of Zika virus has advanced through the use of brain organoids; organoid modelling followed by ZIKV infection has suggested neural progenitor cells to be particularly susceptible to infection2.
 In another study, the CRISPR/Cas9 genome editing system has been used to correct the CFTR locus by homologous recombination in cultured intestinal stem cells of cystic fibrosis patients, providing proof of concept for gene correction in primary adult stem cells derived from patients with a single-gene hereditary defect3.